Frankie and Johnny in the Clair de Lune: Broadway

 The play opened on Broadway on July 26, 2002, in previews, officially on August 8, 2002, at the Belasco Theatre.
 Directed by Joe Mantello, the production starred Edie Falco and Stanley Tucci.
 The play closed on March 9, 2003 after 243 performances and 15 previews.
 Rosie Perez and Joe Pantoliano were replacements as of January 2003.

 At the 57th Tony Awards, the play received nominations for Best Revival of a Play and for Best Leading Actor for Tucci.

 A second Broadway revival opened on May 30, 2019, at the Broadhurst Theatre in a limited run.
 Audra McDonald and Michael Shannon starred in the production, which was directed by Arin Arbus.
 The play closed on July 28, 2019.

 At the 74th Tony Awards, it was nominated for Best Revival and for Best Leading Actress for McDonald.

 Adaptations

-A 1991 film adaptation by McNally shortened the title to Frankie and Johnny.
+A 1991 film adaptation by McNally shortened the title to Frankie & Johnny.
 It starred Al Pacino and Michelle Pfeiffer.
 He made several changes from the play, adding new characters and locations.

 Frankie and Johnny Are Married (2003) is a comedy film that refers to McNally's play.
 Written and directed by Michael Pressman, it explores the troubles a producer (which Pressman played as himself) has trying to mount a production of the Terrence McNally play.